 THE 1900 DISTRICT CLUBS SCHEME

-In simple terms, the Sydney metropolitan area was divided along electoral boundaries, with a new “district club” allocated to each specific area.
-In a sense, these weren’t independent clubs at all, but rather sub-branches of the Metropolitan Rugby Union (MRU).
-Under the new rules, any footballer wishing to play first grade in Sydney could only do so for the district club covering his place of residence.
+In simple terms, Sydney was divided along electoral boundaries, with a new “district club” allocated to each area.
+These weren’t independent clubs; they were sub-branches of the Metropolitan Rugby Union (MRU).

-EVIDENCE OF A PIRATES-WALLAROO MERGER?
+EVIDENCE OF A WALLAROO-PIRATES MERGER?

 Football Gossip